mjakeman/bluetype/README.md

 Bluetype is a work-in-progress.
 I am not looking for contributions at this time.
 Please check back later!

+Visit the [text-engine](https://github.com/mjakeman/text-engine) repository for the most recent work.

 ![Screenshot of Bluetype UI](data/screenshot.png)

 ## Building